anirranjan/Help-After-Uri/README.md

 # Help After Uri - HackUTD 2021 Submission
-A web application made to help Texans recover from the February Snow Storm
+A website made to help Texans recover from the February Snow Storm

 ## Motivation